pu-bioinformatics/class-exercise-kabagenyi/README.md

 # pythonexercises
 Quick Pythion Exercises for Practice

-Answers to claas excercise are in file classExcerciseAnswers
+Answers to claas excercise are in file classExcerciseAnswers.ipynb